VadimDu/production-rag-system/production_rag_system/web_app/README.md

 ## License

-This web app is part of the Production RAG System and follows the same license terms.
+This project is licensed under the MIT License.